tuul-ai/robotbuilder/Lesson_1.md

 2. **High-Dimensional Continuous Control**: Precisely controlling many degrees of freedom simultaneously
 3. **Sparse Rewards**: Success often provides binary feedback (success/failure) rather than a gradient to follow
 4. **Limited Data**: Language models train on billions of examples; robot datasets are much smaller

+I am not a strong believer in Moravec's Paradox, I think its a data problem.
+We have internet and it has enormous (and diverse) data on white collor jobs, however no such huge data source exits how join manipulation to open the bottle, or pour a coffee.
+Once we do get that data, we will solve robotics.

 ### The Data Advantage